khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

             print((da.zeros((3, 3)) + 1).compute().sum().item())  # will output 9

-Note the **if __name__' == '__main__':** line is necessary to ensure only the main thread executes the task creation code.
-When dask starts a client in the **Client()** call, it will spawn worker threads that run the same script this file is in.
-This creates threads that re-executes the Client creation code into an dead loop if the guarding statement is not present.
-However, this approach has some complications, one can be seen from the following example (one that I've encountered with showing large multiscale images):
+The line :code:`if __name__ == '__main__':` ensures only the main thread executes the task creation code.
+The line of the :code:`Client()` call spawns worker threads that executes exactly the same script back from the top.
+If the guarding statement is not present, the worker re-executes the Client creation code and which leads to into an infinite loop.
+However, some complications may stem from this, one of which is described in the following example: (I encountered this when displaying large multiscale images):

 .. code-block:: Python